ezgiletta/ezgiletta/README.md

 # 🚀 Welcome to Ezgi's GitHub!

 - ## 🌱 About Me
-- 👩‍💻 I'm a PhD Researcher
-- PhD Researcher at Siemens focusing on Generative AI for Green Software Engineering & AI for Software
+- 👩‍💻 I'm a PhD Researcher at Siemens focusing on Generative AI for Green Software Engineering & AI for Software
 - 🎓 Master's in Computer Science, Technical University of Munich (TUM)
 - 🎓 Bachelor's in Electrical & Electronic Engineering + Software Engineering, Bahçeşehir University
 - 📊 Specializing in LLMs, Time Series Analysis, Predictive Analytics